 Encanto sits north of the downtown core and is where Phoenix starts to shift from true urban density into classic Central Phoenix.
 Encanto Park and Encanto Golf Course anchor the area and give it a very different feel from the warehouse districts and high-rise clusters downtown.
 More grass.
 More mature trees.
 More “old Phoenix.”

 Encanto Village is not a single neighborhood.
 It is a large, official City of Phoenix Urban Village — a planning district used for zoning, transportation, and long-term growth.
 Encanto Village covers a wide area that includes parts of Midtown, major corridors along Central Avenue, institutional uses, parks, museums, light rail stops, medical offices, apartments, and multiple residential pockets.
-When the city says “Encanto,” this is usually what they mean.

-Willo Historic District sits just just northwest of the downtown core.
+Willo Historic District sits just northwest of the downtown core.
 It’s early-1900s through mid-century homes, historic overlays, and big pride-of-ownership energy.
 People who want character and a yard but still want to be minutes from downtown often end up looking here.

 Coronado is east of Central and north of the I-10 corridor, full of historic bungalows, block construction, and remodels.
-It’s one of the most popular “I want central Phoenix, not suburban Phoenix” neighborhoods because it’s close to downtown without being in the middle of downtown.
+It’s one of the most popular “I want Central Phoenix, not suburban Phoenix” neighborhoods because it’s close to downtown without being in the middle of downtown.

 Garfield is closer to the downtown edge and still changing fast.
 It has older homes, new builds, and infill.
 It’s one of the neighborhoods where you feel the transition in real time, street by street.